brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

                  [  0.
 100. 0.]
                  [  0.
 0. 1.]]))))

-While matplotlib will let us providing more keyword arguments or make additional calls to customize the plot, ``pyplot`` is happy to insulate us from all of the details of how plots are represented as objects.
+While matplotlib will let us provide more keyword arguments or make additional calls to customize the plot, ``pyplot`` is happy to insulate us from all of the details of how plots are represented as objects.